 The missionary in training begins learning how to trust God to meet his financial needs now while he is in his own country.
 Students are encouraged to arrange weekend deputation meetings.
 This provides some income and often results in life long friends and churches who take on a part of the prayer and financial support of missionaries.

 Baptist Bible Translators Institute is not an accredited school.
 An appropriate number of credits are given for courses, but transfer of these courses to other institutions of learning are at their discretion.
-In addition to the specialized missionary courses, the BBTI students and staff may take part in the Faith Bible Institute (FBI) classes at the sponsoring church.
+In addition to the specialized missionary courses, the BBTI students and staff may take part in the Faith Bible Institute (FBI) classes at East Side Baptist Church.

-BBTI is a ministry of East Side Baptist Church, under the leadership of Pastor Jamie Reed.
+BBTI is a ministry of Bible Baptist Church, under the leadership of Pastor Steve Summers.